agntcy/slim-spec/draft-agntcy-slim.md

 the overall reliability, security, and performance of the SLIM messaging infrastructure.
 It enables efficient scaling, dynamic reconfiguration, and proactive maintenance of the node network.

+### Session Layer

+Clients connect to messaging nodes via a session layer.

+## Naming Considerations

+SLIM requires different identifiers, i.e. channel names, client names and client locators.

+A channel name is used to identify a messaging group and must be routable, i.e. it must be composed of a globally unique network prefix which can be aggregated for scalable lookups and message forwarding.

+A group in SLIM is an MLS group with a moderator client which is responsible for adding and removing group members.
+The moderator is identified via a cryptographic public key as defined in MLS {{!RFC9750}} and in SLIM with a decentralized identifier as the hash of the public key.
+By naming things with hashes {{!RFC6920}} SLIM obtains secure and globally unique naming which allows to define a permission-less systems where channel names and client names can be distributed across administrative boundaries.

+## Deployment Considerations

 # Security Considerations